dfuse-io/example-graphql-python/README.md

 #### Quickstart

-First of all, visit [https://app.dfuse.io](https://app.dfuse.io) to get a free API key for your project.
+First of all, visit [https://dfuse.eosnation.io/](https://dfuse.eosnation.io/) to get a free dfuse Community Edition API key for your project.

 First, clone this repository to your work folder: